The County Service Area R-7A (CSA R-7A) also known as Alamo Parks & Recreation, provides park maintenance, improvements, and events in the Alamo area.

 Justin Gagnon: is a father of four school-aged children and CEO of Choicelunch, a healthy school lunch delivery company serving 300 schools throughout California.
 He currently serves as Board Chair for Open Heart Kitchen, a non-profit addressing food insecurity in the Tri-Valley.
 He is active in the community, serving on the school board of St. Isidore School and as President of the board of the San Ramon Valley Chorale, a community choir based in Alamo where he enjoys singing as a tenor.
 A native of the San Ramon Valley, Justin and his wife Allison are blessed to raise their family in the community he has always called home.

 Genevieve “Ginny” Herron (Youth Member)

-Susan Rock: is the mother of middle school twins, a Pack 53 volunteer, and a team mom.
+Susan Rock (Alternate): is the mother of middle school twins, a Pack 53 volunteer, and a team mom.
 She is a former vice president of a Silicon Valley software company, a former strategy executive at Accenture, and former chairwoman of the Midsummer Mozart Festival.
 She brings financial management and strategy expertise to the MAC.

 Anne Struthers: has lived in Alamo for over twenty years and has served on numerous local PTA boards.
 She is currently President of the Regional Center of the East Bay, and recently retired as a Division Manager for Contra Costa County Employment and Human Services.
 She brings knowledge of human services and community needs to the MAC.